Culture of South Africa: Education

 Learners have twelve years of formal schooling, from grade 1 to 12.
 Grade R is a pre-primary foundation year.
 Primary schools span the first seven years of schooling.
 High School education spans a further five years.
 The Senior Certificate examination takes place at the end of grade 12 and is necessary for tertiary studies at a South African university.

-Public universities in South Africa are divided into three types: traditional universities, which offer theoretically oriented university degrees; universities of technology (formerly called "Technikons"), which offer vocational oriented diplomas and degrees; and comprehensive universities, which offer both types of qualification.
-Public institutions are usually English medium, although instruction may take place in Afrikaans as well.
-There are also a large number of other educational institutions in South Africa – some are local campuses of foreign universities, some conduct classes for students who write their exams at the distance-education University of South Africa and some offer unaccredited or non-accredited diplomas.
+Public universities in South Africa are divided into three types: traditional universities, which offer theoretically oriented university degrees; universities of technology (formerly called "Technikons"), which offer vocational-oriented diplomas and degrees; and comprehensive universities, which offer both types of qualification.
+Public institutions are usually in English, although instruction may also take place in Afrikaans.
+There are also a large number of other educational institutions in South Africa – some are local campuses of foreign universities, some conduct classes for students who write their exams at the distance-education University of South Africa, and some offer unaccredited or non-accredited diplomas.

 Public expenditure on education was at 6.1% of the 2016 GDP.

 Under apartheid, schools for blacks were subject to discrimination through inadequate funding and a separate syllabus called Bantu Education which was only designed to give them sufficient skills to work as labourers.
 Redressing these imbalances has been a focus of recent education policy; see Education in South Africa: Restructuring.

 Scouting

-South Africa has also had a large influence in the Scouting movement, with many Scouting traditions and ceremonies coming from the experiences of Robert Baden-Powell (the founder of Scouting) during his time in South Africa as a military officer in the 1890s-1900s.
-Scouts South Africa (then known as Boy Scouts of South Africa) was one of the first youth organisations to open its doors to youth and adults of all races in South Africa.
+South Africa has also had a significant influence on the Scouting movement, with many Scouting traditions and ceremonies coming from the experiences of Robert Baden-Powell (the founder of Scouting) during his time in South Africa as a military officer in the 1890s-1900s.
+Scouts South Africa (then known as the Boy Scouts of South Africa) was among the first youth organisations to open its doors to youth and adults of all races in South Africa.
 This happened on 2 July 1977 at a conference known as Quo Vadis.

 Societal structure

 Sexual orientation

-South Africa enacted same-sex marriage laws in 2006 allowing full marriage and adoption rights to same-sex couples.
+South Africa enacted same-sex marriage laws in 2006, allowing full marriage and adoption rights to same-sex couples.
 Although the Constitutional and legal system in South Africa theoretically ensures equality, social acceptance is generally lacking, especially outside of urban areas.
 Lesbian women from smaller towns (especially the townships) are often victims of beating or rape.
 This has been posited, in part, to be because of the perceived threat they pose to traditional male authority.
 Although evidence of hatred may influence rulings on a case-by-case basis, South Africa has no specific hate crime legislation; human rights organisations have criticised the South African police for failing to address the matter of bias-motivated crimes.

 For example, the NGO ActionAid has condemned the continued impunity and accused governments of turning a blind eye to reported murders of lesbians in homophobic attacks in South Africa; as well as to so-called "corrective" rapes, including cases among pupils, in which cases the male rapists purport to raping the lesbian victim with the intent of thereby "curing" her of her sexual orientation.